danilosales/gobarber-app/README.md

 ## 💇🏻‍♂️ About the project

-This ap provides everything needed to organize appointments between the barbers and customers.
+This app provides everything needed to organize appointments between the barbers and customers.

 Customers can choose the best time available to them.